boots-edu/textbook/source/text/0-introduction/setup.md

 ![extension icon](../../images/setup/setup_extension_icon.png)

 A search bar will appear at the top of the menu.
-Type `ESLint` and click install:
+Type `ESLint` and click "install":

 ![eslint menu](../../images/setup/setup_install_eslint.png)

-Then, search for `Prettier` and click install:
+Then, search for `Prettier` and click "install":

 ![prettier install](../../images/setup/setup_install_prettier.png)